prometheus/docs/content/docs/introduction/faq.md

-Yes, the [Node Exporter](https://github.com/prometheus/node_exporter) exposes an extensive set of machine-level metrics on Linux and other Unix systems such as CPU usage, memory, disk utilization, filesystem fullness and network bandwidth.
+Yes, the [Node Exporter](https://github.com/prometheus/node_exporter) exposes an extensive set of machine-level metrics on Linux and other Unix systems such as CPU usage, memory, disk utilization, filesystem fullness, and network bandwidth.

 ### Can I monitor network devices?